David Clement-Davies: The Alchemists of Barbal (2005)

 His third book, The Alchemists of Barbal, is an adventure story about a bold character named Silas Root.

 Synopsis

 The walled city of Barbal lies in the middle of the desert, where Mardak the Dark reigns supreme over the land.
-There is little knowledge of this mysterious master of Alchemy, except that he wears a golden mask and has a tremendous ambition for power and knowledge.
+There is little knowledge of this mysterious master of Alchemy, except that he wears a golden mask and is ambitious for power and knowledge.

 Mardak's obsessions have already resulted in the imprisonment of the Lord Alchemist, his archrival.
 Now nothing, no one, stands in his path except for young Silas Root.
 Small and determined Silas sets off for Barbal armed with but a simple stone talisman and control over his own destiny.
 On his incredible journey, he encounters a winged demon and even an army of lost souls.

 Can Silas muster the ultimate courage to confront and defeat such evil and the man behind the mask?
 Well – the future of magic depends on it.